Fairness Testing of Large Language Models in Role-Playing: Results

 These findings indicate that role-playing can introduce additional social biases in LLM outputs, highlighting the necessity of conducting fairness testing specifically during role-playing scenarios.

-\finding{Upon removing the role-playing statements from the benchmark generated by \ours, all six LLMs under test show a reduction in biased responses, with an average decrease rate of 24.3\%.
+\finding{Upon removing the role-playing statements from the questions, all 10 LLMs under test show a statistically significant reduction in biased responses, with an average decrease rate of 23.8\%.
 This finding suggests that role-playing can introduce additional social biases into LLM outputs, underscoring the importance of conducting fairness testing specifically within role-playing scenarios.}

-\subsection{RQ4: Impact of Non-Determinism}
+\subsection{RQ6: Impact of Non-Determinism}

 This RQ explores how the non-determinism of LLMs affects our test results.
 As described in Section~\ref{implementation}, each question is presented to each LLM three times.
 We analyze response consistency across these three trials to evaluate the reliability of our findings.